-- (a) Disciplinary action grievable by the employee will include written censures, letters of reprimand and adverse reports or employee appraisals. - (b) An employee will be given a copy of any document, report, incident, or notation placed on the employee's file which might be the basis of disciplinary action. - (c) Should an employee dispute any such entry in her file, she will be entitled to recourse through the grievance procedure and the eventual resolution thereof will become part of her personnel record. - (d) Any such document, other than official evaluation reports, will be removed from the employee's file after the expiration of 18 months from the date it was issued provided there has not been a further infraction. - (e) The Employer agrees not to introduce as evidence in any hearing any document from the file of an employee, the existence of which the employee was not aware at the time of filing.
+- (a) Disciplinary action grievable by the employee will include written censures, letters of reprimand and adverse reports or employee appraisals. - (b) An employee will be given a copy of any document, report, incident, or notation placed on the employee's file which might be the basis of disciplinary action. - (c) Should an employee dispute any such entry in their file, they will be entitled to recourse through the grievance procedure and the eventual resolution thereof will become part of their personnel record. - (d) Any such document, other than official evaluation reports, will be removed from the employee's file after the expiration of 18 months from the date it was issued provided there has not been a further infraction. - (e) Any such document, other than official evaluation reports, will be removed from the employee's file after the expiration of 18 months from the date it was issued provided there has not been a further infraction.
+Where an employee takes a consecutive paid or unpaid leave of absence that in total exceeds two months within the 18 month period, the 18 month period may be extended up to the period of time in excess of two months, with the agreement of the Union.
+The Union will not unreasonably deny the extension.
+Approved vacation and maternity and parental leaves are the exceptions that will not count toward the two month threshold.

+(f) The Employer agrees not to introduce as evidence in any hearing any document from the file of an employee, the existence of which the employee was not aware at the time of filing.